shivamarora1/birthday-calender/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-1. Add interactivity on next and previous button click of month.
-2. Open the pop up when clicked on the day box.
+1. Open the pop up when clicked on the day box.
-3. Create the event in that pop up.
+2. Create the event in that pop up.

-Birthday manager:

-1. Add new birthday.
-2. List all birthdays (Some sort of calender with birthday marked).
-3.

 Name, Date.